 The Rodeo Drive shops called Anderton Court are a little-known Wright design and not widely recognized as one of his better works.
 Multiple modifications obscure the original facade, but you can still see hints of the tower designs he repeated in other structures.

 Today it is home to a few small offices and a salon.
+See it and check its slightly scandalous history here.

 More Frank Lloyd Wright Sites in the Los Angeles Area